Ali Siddiq: 2020–2024

 Siddiq headlined Laff Mobb's Laff Tracks on the 11th episode of the second season which aired on TruTV on January 17, 2020.
 In January 2021, Siddiq joined as co-host on the Funky Larry Jones afternoon drive show on urban adult contemporary station KMJQ (Majic 102.1), with the program being renamed Uncle Funky Larry Jones & Ali Siddiq and carrying the tagline "The Funky and the Funny".
 The FM radio show concluded on January 26, 2024, after Jones was given notice a day in advance of its cancellation after being on the air since 2014.

 In 2022, Siddiq performed an hour-long special on Epix series Unprotected Sets on the fourth episode of the third season which aired on February 25, and released his next special Domino Effect on YouTube on May 19.
 He appeared on HBO variety show Pause with Sam Jay on the second episode of the third season which aired on June 3, guest-starred on Showtime series Flatbush Misdemeanors on the second episode of the second season which aired on June 26, and appeared on the Dark Side of Comedy on the fifth episode of the first season which aired on Vice TV on September 13.

 Siddiq performed on the second episode of DL Hughley's Speakeasy, a three-part stand-up comedy series, which released on Hitkor in early 2023.
 He appeared on Vice News and The Marshall Project's documentary series Inside Story on its seventh episode "The Rise of Life-Without-Parole Sentences" which released on March 16.
 He released his special Domino Effect 2: Loss on YouTube on June 4.

 In a July 2023 interview, Siddiq revealed he had recorded two comedy albums, The Missing Piece and Dope Without Association.
 He released his comedy special Don't Judge a Book By Its Cover on YouTube on November 20, and appeared in the feature film This Christmas Chance which released on December 10.

-In 2024, he released his special Domino Effect 3 on Moment.co on March 10, before uploading it on YouTube on May 12.
-He released his special Domino Effect 4 on Moment.co on April 18, before uploading it on YouTube on June 16.
+In 2024, he released his special Domino Effect 3 on Moment.co on March 10, before uploading it on YouTube on May 11.
+Siddiq released his special Domino Effect 4 on Moment.co on April 18, before uploading it on YouTube on June 15.
 Both specials were shortlisted for the Primetime Emmy Award for Outstanding Variety Special (Pre-Recorded) on June 24 but failed to be nominated.
 On July 9, Siddiq announced he would be recording his next two TV specials My Two Sons and I'm Not Handy on October 5 and 6, respectively.